 Every state and most other countries have laws that restrict a testator's right to disinherit a presumptive heir, especially a surviving spouse.
 Furthermore, the courts are highly disposed to distribute property to close family members and would more likely to entertain a will contest where the will gives the property to unconventional beneficiaries, especially at the expense of close family members.
-Hence, this legal bias favors presumptive heirs, who are also the ones who are most likely to challenge a will or a provision if they are disappointed.
+Hence, this legal bias favors presumptive heirs, who are also most likely to challenge a will or a provision if they are disappointed.

 Why Do People Challenge Wills?